 Stadia is not like other cloud gaming platforms in that it doesn’t integrate with DRMs like Steam or Origin.
-Rather than bringing an existing library of games, as you would with Shadow (read our Shadow review), Stadia is much more akin to a service like PlayStation Now, where the library of games is curated for you (read our PlayStation Now review).
+Rather than bringing an existing library of games, as you would with Shadow (read our Shadow review and Google Stadia vs Shadow comparison), Stadia is much more akin to a service like PlayStation Now, where the library of games is curated for you (read our PlayStation Now review).

 That’s where comparisons end, though.
 It’s best to think of Stadia like a new console, where you have to purchase games as you would for your Xbox One or PS4.
 Those games work on Stadia and Stadia alone, and there isn’t a large selection at launch.
 Just over 40 games have been announced, and a good chunk of them haven’t been released yet.

 Most titles are large, AAA games, including Shadow of the Tomb Raider, Red Dead Redemption 2 and Final Fantasy XV.
 Many anticipated releases are slated to launch on Stadia, too, including Watch Dogs: Legion, Doom Eternal and Cyberpunk 2077.

 Still, there’s a lack of diversity.
 There are only a handful of indie titles available, including Windjammers 2 (yet to be released) and Thumper, but that’s about it.

 Although the limited lineup makes sense for a console launch, Stadia isn’t a console.
 It’s at a disadvantage compared to cloud gaming services that integrate with other platforms, such as GeForce Now (read our GeForce Now review).